- Vacuum system production requires 5-axis machine tools of the appropriate envelope.

-A vertically integrated manufacturer can provide higher-level assemblies that can simplify the supply chain and streamline the factory floor.
-The benefits are clear; however, when investigating sources, there are some important aspects to look for in a contract manufacturer:
+A vertically integrated manufacturer can integrate the vacuum chamber technologies necessary to provide higher-level assemblies that can simplify the supply chain and streamline the factory floor.
+The benefits are clear; however, when investigating sources, there are some important aspects to look for in a contract manufacturer.

-To be able to produce production vacuum chambers competitively, the CM must have five axis machine tools of the appropriate envelope.
+To be able to produce production vacuum chamber systems competitively, the CM must have five axis machine tools of the appropriate envelope.
 To get the most out of their machine tools, the CM should also have the proper CAM software.

-The CM should have environmentally controlled areas, clean rooms, segregated non-ferrous welding areas, as well as all necessary equipment such as residual gas analyzers, pumps and helium leak testers to consistently produce and test chambers to specification.
+The CM should have environmentally controlled areas, clean rooms, segregated non-ferrous welding areas, as well as all necessary equipment such as residual gas analyzers, pumps, and helium leak testers to consistently produce and test vacuum chambers to specification.

-Since the vertically integrated CM cannot be competitive on every component of a high-level assembly, to provide best value to the customer they need to be able to efficiently procure machined and fabricated parts from outside suppliers.
-This must be done efficiently and leverage areas of the globe that have comparative advantage for the types of parts and quantities needed.
-It’s also critical that the supply chain be organized and actively managed from a quality and performance standpoint.
+Since the vertically integrated CM cannot be competitive on every component of a high-level assembly, to provide the best value to the customer, they need to be able to efficiently procure machined and fabricated parts from outside suppliers.
+This must be done efficiently and leverage areas of the globe that have a comparative advantage for the types of parts and quantities needed.
+It’s also critical that the supply chain is organized and actively managed from a quality and performance standpoint.

 The CM should have a written quality policy and be able to demonstrate its application through auditing.
 ISO 9001 is a good standard to look for in a supplier.
-If properly followed, it can ensure conforming product is supplied to the customer on a consistent basis and that the supplier follows a path of continual improvement.
-Vacuum work is precise, and to produce chambers and assemblies to specification consistently, a suppler must have robust systems and procedures in place.
+If properly followed, it can ensure the conforming product is supplied to the customer on a consistent basis and that the supplier follows a path of continual improvement.
+Vacuum system work is precise, and to produce high vacuum and ultra-high vacuum chambers and assemblies consistently to specification, a supplier must have robust systems and procedures in place.

 The landscape for outsourcing and contract manufacturing is ever-changing.
 Be diligent: Take the time to conduct a serious evaluation of the capabilities and experience an organization brings to the table prior to selecting your next manufacturing partner.